6c37/visage/README.md

 This CSS is meant to be a base for you to use in order to create your own custom theme.
 Imouto is pure CSS, it's code is meant to be as clean as possible, in order to allow advanced CSS users to do the customization they want.
-It is written with the Suckless Philoshopy in mind, and as such very DIY and it offers no options of customizablity, apart from editing the source code directly.
+It is written with the Suckless Philosophy in mind, and as such very DIY and it offers no options of customizablity, apart from editing the source code directly.

 ***
 Planned features: see [TODO](https://github.com/SkyCorp/Imouto/blob/master/TODO)